vatpac-technology/sops/docs/enroute/Brisbane Centre/KEN.md

 The CPDLC Station Code is `YKEN`.

 !!! tip
-        Even though KEN's Primary Communication Method is Voice, CPDLC should be used for Overfliers.
+        Even though KEN's Primary Communication Method is Voice, CPDLC may be used for Overfliers.

 ## Airspace